Become a Member

 Diploma of Collegial Studies in pre-hospital emergency care and being registered in the “Registre national de

 la main-d’œuvre des techniciennes ambulancières et techniciens ambulanciers paramédic”.
-If you do not have the 60-hour First Responder (PR-3) training, you must agree to follow it; *
+If you do not have the Level 3 First Responder license, you must agree to follow it; *

-*If you do not have the first responder training certificate you can take the course with us if selected as a stagiaire.
+*If you do not have the first responder training certificate you can take the course with us if hired.

 Absolutely not.
 EMS members come from across the region, including Laval, the South Shore, the West Island and beyond.